 The 52-year-old coach insists he has not thought about stepping down, but hinted that he could leave his role with Die Mannschaft to seek new challenges

-Die Mannschaft were widely viewed as favourites for the title but were denied a place in Sunday's final in Kiev following a 2-1 loss to Cesare Prandelli's men.
+Die Mannschaft was widely viewed as a favorite for the title but was denied a place in Sunday's final in Kiev following a 2-1 loss to Cesare Prandelli's men.

 Earlier in the month, Low gave a strong indication that he could step down as Germany coach after the 2014 World Cup, stating that change is "sometimes necessary".